First language attrition on prosody in a foreign language environment: A speech production study on anaphora resolution

 Research output: Contribution to journal › Article

 In this study, we explore whether first language (L1) attrition affects the use of prosodic cues in anaphora resolution.
-18 late Italian-Swedish bilinguals completed a speech production task in L1 Italian, wherein we measured the inter-clausal pause duration and the pronoun’s degree of prosodic prominence.
-They also completed a control interpretation task, wherein we analyzed response preferences, to test the status of L1 attrition on anaphora resolution when sentences are not vocalized.
-Prominence patterns and pause features exhibited by the late bilinguals were compared to those shown by the Italian and Swedish monolinguals, which were investigated in Gargiulo, Tronnier, and Bernardini (2019).
+18 late Italian–Swedish bilinguals completed a speech production task in L1 Italian, wherein we measured the inter-clausal pause duration and the pronoun’s degree of prosodic prominence.
+They also completed a control interpretation task, wherein we analysed response preferences, to test the status of L1 attrition on anaphora resolution when sentences are not vocalized.
+Prominence patterns and pause features exhibited by the late bilinguals were compared to those shown by Italian and Swedish monolinguals investigated in a previous study in 2019.
 The results suggest L1 attrition to affect the use of prosodic cues in anaphora resolution.
-The attrition rate was influenced by length of residence (LoR): the longer the residence in the foreign language (FL)-environment, the higher the probability of adaptation to the FL-prominence patterns, for most of the prosodic cues.
+The attrition rate was influenced by length of residence (LoR): the longer the residence in the foreign language (FL) environment, the higher the probability of adaptation to the FL prominence patterns, for most of the prosodic cues.

 |Research areas and keywords||

 Related research output

 Chiara Gargiulo, 2020, Lund: Språk- och litteraturcentrum, Lunds universitet.
 280 p.